campa-consortium/lattice-standard/standard/standard.md

 ## What ALS Is Not

-ALS does not define any particular grammer to implemement the ALS schema.
+ALS does not define any particular grammar to implemement the ALS schema.
 Rather, there are associated language specific standards that define grammers for YAML, JSON, Python, etc. Along with these associated standards, there are packages that implement translation between lattice files and a representational internal format defined by the package.